Encharted Cook

 20 Ounces Biscoff Cookies, ¼ Teaspoon Ground Nutmeg, ⅛ Teaspoon Ground Cloves, 1 Cup Dates, ¾ Cup Pecans, ½ Cup Candied Pineapple, ½ Cup Red Maraschino Cherries

-• Pack the fruitcake mixture into the prepared pan.
+• Pack into Pan.
+Pack the fruitcake mixture into the prepared pan.
 Cover the top of the fruitcake with cling wrap.
 Fold the parchment paper over the top of the cake and secure it with a bit of freezer tape.
 Then cover the entire pan tightly with cling wrap and put the fruitcake into the refrigerator.

-• Chill at least overnight before serving.
+• Chill.
+Chill at least overnight before serving.
 Slice while cold for the best slices and store uneaten portions in the refrigerator.

 Notes